oac-tree/sup-protocol/doc/protocol_stack.rst

    The function call operator with an `AnyValue` parameter and return value.

-An implementation of the network layer is only required to forward this call to the `ProtocolRPCServer` at the server side and return the corresponding return value.
+An implementation of the network layer requires:

+* The client and server implementations obey the contract of the transport layer.
+This means that the return values of the function call operator are compliant with the above mentioned reply structures.